nnethercote/Rust-CUDA/guide/src/nvvm/backends.md

 Rustc instead uses a system of codegen backends that implement traits and then get loaded as dynamically linked libraries.
 This allows rust to compile to virtually anything with a surprisingly small amount of work.
 At the time of writing, there are five publicly known codegens that exist:
-- rustc_codegen_clif, cranelift
+- rustc_codegen_cranelift
 - rustc_codegen_llvm
 - rustc_codegen_gcc
 - rustc_codegen_spirv
 - rustc_codegen_nvvm, obviously the best codegen ;)

-`rustc_codegen_clif` targets the cranelift backend, which is a codegen backend written in rust that is faster than LLVM but does not have many optimizations compared to LLVM. `rustc_codegen_llvm` is obvious, it is the backend almost everybody uses which targets LLVM. `rustc_codegen_gcc` targets GCC (GNU Compiler Collection) which is able to target more exotic targets than LLVM, especially for embedded. `rustc_codegen_spirv` targets the SPIR-V (Standard Portable Intermediate Representation 5) format, which is a format mostly used for compiling shader languages such as GLSL or WGSL to a standard representation that Vulkan/OpenGL can use, the reasons
+`rustc_codegen_cranelift` targets the cranelift backend, which is a codegen backend written in rust that is faster than LLVM but does not have many optimizations compared to LLVM. `rustc_codegen_llvm` is obvious, it is the backend almost everybody uses which targets LLVM. `rustc_codegen_gcc` targets GCC (GNU Compiler Collection) which is able to target more exotic targets than LLVM, especially for embedded. `rustc_codegen_spirv` targets the SPIR-V (Standard Portable Intermediate Representation 5) format, which is a format mostly used for compiling shader languages such as GLSL or WGSL to a standard representation that Vulkan/OpenGL can use, the reasons